NotLemon/AniList-Manual/submission-form/characters/create-new-voice-actor.md

 This is the cover image for the voice actor.

-A clean head shot or head and shoulders portrait photo should be used where possible.
+A clean headshot or head and shoulders portrait photo should be used where possible.

 Format should either .jpg \(.jpeg\) or .png.